alelorca/benchmark_rubik_2-3/README.md

 # Navigate to the project directory
 cd benchmark_rubik_2-3

-# Run the code in quiet mode
+# Run the makefile
-./benchmark_rubik.pl --quiet
+make
 ```

 ## Features